 He was actively involved in planning and building many railways in England, Scotland and indeed Europe, including Sheffield to Manchester through the Woodhead tunnel only ten miles away from Locke Park.

 A listed bronze statue by Baron Carlo Marochetti commemorates Joseph Locke in Locke Park.
 It was unveiled by Lord Alfred Paget on 18 January 1866.

 The statue was commissioned by the Institution of Civil Engineers, of which Locke was president from 1857 to 1859.

 The original park, then called People’s Park, was opened on 10th June 1862.

-The layout of the early park which amounted to 17 acres of land, about 7 hectares, was organised by Joseph Locke’s former partner, John Edward Errington, who gave the task to Mr Edwards of the office of Locke & Errington, in London.
+The layout of the early park, which amounted to 17 acres of land, about 7 hectares, was organised by Joseph Locke’s former partner, John Edward Errington and set out by Mr Edwards of the office of Locke & Errington, in London.

 Extending the park in Victorian times

 In 1874, Phoebe Locke’s sister, Sarah McCreery, donated a further 21 acres (about 8.5 hectares) of land, in memory of her sister, who had died in 1866.
 This doubled the area of the park.